|Region:||New England (CT, RI, MA, VT, NH, ME)|

-Mary Morton Cowan’s most recent book is a historical biography, CYRUS FIELD'S BIG DREAM: THE DARING EFFORT TO LAY THE FIRST TRANSATLANTIC TELEGRAPH CABLE, is a NSTA Best STEM Book and a Junior Library Guild selection.
-Her biography, CAPTAIN MAC: THE LIFE OF DONALD BAXTER MACMILLAN, ARCTIC EXPLORER (Calkins Creek, 2010), won a National Outdoor Book Award and other honors, was a finalist in the 2011 SCBWI Crystal Kite Members Choice Award, New England Region, and is recommended by the National Science Teachers Association.
+Mary Morton Cowan’s biography, CYRUS FIELD'S BIG DREAM: THE DARING EFFORT TO LAY THE FIRST TRANSATLANTIC TELEGRAPH CABLE, is a NSTA Best STEM Book and a Junior Library Guild selection.
+Her biography, CAPTAIN MAC: THE LIFE OF DONALD BAXTER MACMILLAN, ARCTIC EXPLORER, won a National Outdoor Book Award and other honors, and was a finalist in the 2011 SCBWI Crystal Kite Award, New England Region.

-In 2015, Mary won a New England SCBWI Marguerite Davol Critique Scholarship Award for a picture book manuscript.
-She lives in Maine and visits schools and community groups throughout the northeast.
+In 2015, Mary won a NESCBWI Critique Scholarship Award for a picture book manuscript.
+She lives in Maine.

 I enjoy presenting book talks to schools and community groups.
 My book talks include visuals, reading, and time for discussion.